Enhance Your Career by Earning Your Doctorate Online

 For students who wish to teach, there is a tremendous opportunity.
 The U.S. Bureau of Labor Statistics notes that positions for post-secondary teachers in health care will grow by more than 15 percent.

 There is strong demand for doctoral-trained college professors in health sciences.
-The Doctor of Health Sciences degree at the University of Bridgeport gives you the tools you need to be successful in the classroom.
+The Doctor of Health Sciences distance learning degree at the University of Bridgeport gives you the tools you need to be successful in the classroom.
 With coursework focused on research, leadership and education, you can leave the program confident in your ability to teach.

 Students in this concentration will take coursework in Teaching in the Health Professions, Educational Assessment, Curriculum and Syllabus Development in Higher Education, and Pedagogy and Teaching Strategies for College Instructors.